getgauge/docs.gauge.org/configuration.rst

 be managed using property files.
 The `property files <https://en.wikipedia.org/wiki/.properties>`__ have set of key value pairs which are set as environment variables during execution.

+Gauge allows you to create groups of property files, by defining and environment.

+A project can have multiple environments, and depending on the argument `--env` specified, the corresponding environment is loaded at runtime. `default` is the default environment, which is loaded when no `--env` is specified.

 The env directory structure for a ``java`` project: